MicrosoftDocs/power-automate-docs/articles/faqs-copilot-automation-activity.md

 ## What operational factors and settings allow for effective and responsible use of copilot in desktop flow activity?

-Effective and responsible use of copilot in desktop flow activity can be achieved by ensuring that the user has the appropriate rights to access the desktop flow activity data on Dataverse.
+Effective and responsible use of copilot in desktop flow activity can be achieved by ensuring that the user has the appropriate rights to access the desktop flow activity data in Dataverse.
 This means that the copilot only answers questions based on the data the user has permission to access.
 Additionally, it's important for users to understand the scope and limitations of the copilot, and to phrase their queries accordingly.

 ## See also